slichtenheld/MATLAB-Adaptive-Filter-Toolbox/README.md

-# MATLAB Adaptive Filter Framework
+# MATLAB Adaptive Filter Toolbox

 The benefits of this code is that it allows you to train your machine learning models from within the MATLAB command line.